Swimming lessons are a big deal for kids - they are practically a rite of passage!

 Is it gloomy outside?
 Those days are awesome for swimming pictures because there will be less glare on the water and softer shadows.

-See how there are sharp shadows on the left photo, on many areas of his body?
+See how there are sharp shadows on many areas of his body in the photo on the left?
 On the right, everything is softer and less distracting.
 (And yes, our little friend stuck his tongue out like that on both days!)

-The overcast day didn’t seem perfect for swimming, but the diffused, soft lighting provided a much prettier situation for photos.
-I know you don’t always have options, but if it’s gloomy out, grab your camera and shoot away!
+The overcast day didn't seem perfect for swimming, but the diffused, soft lighting provided a much prettier end result in the photos.
+I know you don't always have options, but if it's gloomy out, grab your camera and shoot away!

 Standing in the shallow end is a great way to capture a full-body shot of those swimsuit-clad kids.

 And by all means, if anyone has a matching suit, take a photo!